Basic Usage

 testing.

-You can play with Color Strength for more interesting results.
+for more interesting results.
 This settings

 controls the fidelity of the generation with regards to your colors.
 The